 - Frustrated delivery people may leave packages on desks or ask others to deliver the package.
 This results in potential loss and misplaced responsibility and liability for packages.

 With the rise in online shopping combined with a growing problem of package theft, more and more workers are having their purchases delivered to the workplace.
 One recent study projected parcel shipping in the United States to grow as much as 28 percent per year through 2021 from 13 billion packages in 2016.
 Of that total, 40 percent is made up of office shipping, including packages and other items shipped by businesses as part of daily operations.

 Commercial office spaces lack the time and space needed to oversee the rise in personal and work-related deliveries, and this often results in disorganized and cluttered mail rooms, wasted time, lost packages and stressed out office staff and employees.
 Clearly, a secure and cost-effective way to address these issues and manage document and package handling is needed.

 The good news is that there is a solution – parcel lockers.

 Parcel lockers simplify the package delivery process and save time and administrative costs for companies.
-Parcel lockers also provide convenience, security and confidence for employees.
-Investing in parcel lockers to help manage employee packages is a small price to pay for better office staff efficiency, transparency, productivity and the happiness of recipients.
+Parcel lockers also provide benefits like convenience, security and confidence for employees.
+Investing in parcel lockers to help manage employee packages is a small price to pay for better employee productivity, efficiency, transparency, communication and the happiness of recipients.

-This way, companies can continue to implement open office floor plans while seamlessly managing their employee packages.
+This way, companies can continue to implement an open office floor plan while seamlessly managing their employee packages.